Interactive Simulations with JSPlotly

 Context:

-Multiple linear adjustment is very useful when you want to predict behavior based on two or more predictor variables.
+Multiple linear fitting is very useful when one wants to predict a behavior as a function of two or more predictor variables.
 The procedure involves a design matrix (or projection operator) similar to the Vandermonde matrix.

 Equation:

-The analytical solution for the design matrix involves solving a matrix of coefficients \(\beta\) for a set of predictor values of the response vector y, as follows:
+The analytical solution for the design matrix involves solving a coefficient matrix \(\beta\) for a set of predictor values of the response vector y, as follows:

 \[ y_i = \beta_0 + \beta_1 x_{1i} + \beta_2 x_{2i} + \cdots + \beta_p x_{pi} + \varepsilon_i \]